Subscribe for updates

 Take detailed notes

-During the interview, use your interview scorecard to rate the candidate’s responses, your impressions, and any areas you’d like to explore further if they progress to the next stage.
-These notes will be invaluable when comparing candidates later in the process.
+Use your interview scorecard during the interview to rate the candidate’s responses, your impressions, and any areas you’d like to explore further if they progress to the next stage.
+These notes will be invaluable when deciding which candidates to advance to the next stage of your interview process.

 End on a positive note